x-ploration-of-mars/x-stack/README.md

   <img src="/public/icons/X-light/safari-pinned-tab.svg" style="width: 20%;" alt="Click to see the source">
 </div>

-<h1 align="center">A new paradigm for the web — cross-platform edge-ready resumable apps at scale</h1>
+<h1 align="center">A new paradigm for the web — cross-platform edge-ready resumable apps that scale</h1>

 <br>